eScholarship/ucpec-static/README.md

 # ucpec-static

-An executable for processing TEI XML to HTML fragments in a bespoke fashion.

-## Usage
+This project has two distinct responsibilities:

+1. **Book pages** — converting TEI XML source files into HTML fragments that are served as individual book pages.
+2. **Other static pages** — generating the site's browse, home, about, and help pages from ERB templates.

+---

+## Part 1: Book pages (TEI → HTML conversion)

+Each book's page content is produced by converting a TEI XML file into an HTML fragment.
+This is handled by the `ucpec-static` gem executable and a set of shell scripts built on top of it.

+### Running locally

-To run locally, ensure that you have the right Ruby version from `.ruby-version` (rbenv, mise, etc).
-Then bundle.
+Ensure you have the right Ruby version from `.ruby-version` (rbenv, mise, etc.), then bundle.

 ```bash
 exe/ucpec-static t 2h path/to/tei.xml
 ```

-## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

-### Docker Development
+### Docker

-Copy TEI files into the `./data` directory

 This project uses Docker for both development and production.
 There are two Dockerfiles:

 - **`Dockerfile`** - Production image (smaller, no dev/test gems)
 - **`Dockerfile.ci`** - CI/Development image (includes rubocop, rspec, all gems)

-#### Building Images
+#### Building images

 ```bash
 # Build production image